Septoplasty for Children

 The surgery is done entirely

-or removed it entirely.
-Septoplasty may be done at the same time as other surgeries
+part of the septum.
+Septoplasty may be done at the same time as other surgeries on

 A deviated septum usually doesn't